Roberto12586/Flexbox-Project/README.md

 Este es un proyecto que tiene como objetivo trabajar conocimientos de flexbox y responsive.

-Es una página sencilla con una pantalla inicial optimizada para 1080 y secciones con animaciones y efectos en css.
+Es una página sencilla con una pantalla inicial secciones con animaciones y efectos en css.

 #

 This is a project to practice flexbox and responsive.

-It is a simple page with an initial screen optimized for 1080 and sections with animations and effects in css.
+It is a simple page with an initial and sections with animations and effects in css.